Global Tour for Peace: Dynamo and Shakhtar

 Dynamo and Shakhtar are Ukraine's most successful and most supported clubs in the country.
 Since Ukraine's independence in 1991, Dynamo and Shakhtar have won a combined total of 29 Ukrainian Premier League titles out of 30 (16 for Dynamo, 13 for Shakhtar), with Tavriya Simferopol being the only other club to win a Ukrainian title, coming in 1992, the first season in an independent Ukraine.
 The two clubs have also dominated the Ukrainian Cup, winning the competition a combined 26 times out of 30 (both with 13 wins) and both teams having a perfect record in the Ukrainian Super Cup, winning the competition a combined 18 times out of 18 (both with 9 wins).

 Due to the two teams' dominance in their domestic competitions, Dynamo Kyiv and Shakhtar Donetsk are the most recognisable clubs to play in Ukraine, with both clubs regularly competing in European competitions.
 Both teams often have the core of players who are called up to represent the Ukraine national team.

 For the tour, Dynamo chose to hold their series of games under the name "Tour for Peace in Ukraine".
 The club further played each game with one of two mottos, "Match for Peace!
 Stop the War!", which was the most commonly used motto for the games and "Hand in Hand for Peace" being the second motto, but which was only used in one match.
 All of the games played under the "Match for Peace!
 Stop the War!" motto featured a small concert with Ukrainian singers before, during half-time and after the game.
 The "Hand in Hand for Peace" game is the only Dynamo game so far to be held without a concert during the event.

 The tour for Shakhtar was held under the name "Shakhtar Global Tour for Peace".
-Like the refugees that the tour is mostly raising money for, Shakhtar have faced the situation of being forced out of their home, having been unable to play in their home stadium (Donbass Arena) since 2014 when Russian forces invaded Crimea and the Donbass region, starting the Russo-Ukrainian War.
-Since 2014, Shakhtar have played their home games at Tsentralnyi Stadion in Cherkasy, Obolon Arena in Kyiv, Chornomorets Stadium in Odessa, Slavutych-Arena in Zaporizhzhia, Bannikov Stadium in Kyiv, Arena Lviv in Lviv, OSC Metalist in Kharkiv and the NSC Olimpiyskiy in Kyiv.
+Like the refugees that the tour is mostly raising money for, Shakhtar have faced the situation of being forced out of their home, having been unable to play in their home stadium (the Donbas Arena) since 2014 when Russian forces invaded Crimea and the Donbas region, starting the Russo-Ukrainian War.
+Since 2014, Shakhtar have played their home games at Tsentralnyi Stadion in Cherkasy, Obolon Arena in Kyiv, Chornomorets Stadium in Odesa, Slavutych-Arena in Zaporizhzhia, Bannikov Stadium in Kyiv, Arena Lviv in Lviv, OSC Metalist in Kharkiv and the NSC Olimpiyskiy in Kyiv.
 For the majority of the games on the Shakhtar tour, both teams have played without a sponsor on the front of their shirts, instead, wearing a Ukrainian flag with "Stop War" written on it in the sponsorships' place.